BrazilPowered/docker-dotnet/README.md

 In order to perform this lab, you will need to:
 1. Administrator rights on your machine
-2. Install Docker-CE for Windows
+2. Install Docker-Desktop for Windows
 3. Git for windows
 4. A non-IE web-browser (optional, but recommended)
 5. A choice Code Editor (Visual Studios Code is Recommended)
-6. A Powershell window run as Administrator
+6. A Powershell window (run as Administrator)

 # Moving .NET/Windows Applications to Docker